Factbox - Recent riots in Britain

 * 1999 - Anti-capitalist protest, London

--- Demonstrators clashed with riot police, burned cars and stormed a major financial exchange during an anti-capitalist protest in June that caused 2 million pounds of damage.
+-- Demonstrators clashed with riot police, burnt cars and stormed a major financial exchange during an anti-capitalist protest in June that caused 2 million pounds of damage.

 * May-July 2001 - London May Day riot and violence in northern England